sonic-net/SONiC/doc/Yang Model Guidelines.md

 ```

-### 3. Hierarchy of the an objects in yang models will be same as for all the objects at same hierarchy in Redis.
+### 3. Data Node/Object Hierarchy of the an objects in YANG models will be same as for all the objects at same hierarchy in Redis.
 If any exception is created then it must be recorded properly.
 For Example:

-"Family" of VLAN_INTERFACE and "IP_TYPE" of ACL_RULE should be at same level in yang model too.
+"Family" of VLAN_INTERFACE and "IP_TYPE" of ACL_RULE should be at same level in YANG model too.

 #### ABNF
 ```